 picture me hopping up and down and hyperventilating

-…that’ll give you an idea of how absurdly good this warm slaw is.
+…that’ll give you an idea of how absurdly good this warm cabbage and bacon slaw is.
 It’s the ultimate comfort food.

 But it isn’t something I recommend making every week ~ bacon is most definitely not good for us.
 But as a special occasion treat this is quite delicious, so maybe once or twice a summer?
 How about start with today?